 To the Public

-Chemical professionals have a responsibility to serve the public interest and safety and to further advance the knowledge of science.
-They should actively be concerned with the health and safety of co-workers, consumers and the community.
+Chemical professionals should actively be concerned with the health and safety of co-workers, consumers and the community.
+They have a responsibility to serve the public interest and to further advance the knowledge of science.
 Public comments on scientific matters should be made with care and accuracy, without unsubstantiated, exaggerated, or premature statements.

 To the Science of Chemistry